-Whether it's reviewing our information resources, campaigning for change, reviewing research proposals or attending cheque presentations, everything you do helps to make a difference.
+Whether it's reviewing our information resources, campaigning for change, reviewing research proposals or attending cheque presentations, everything you do helps to make the difference.

-To find out more about the different ways you can get involved, please visit thebraintumourcharity.org/volunteering thebraintumourcharity.org/get-involved call us on 01252 749043 or email fundraising@thebraintumourcharity.org
+To find out more about the different ways you can get involved, please visit thebraintumourcharity.org/volunteering

-We rely 100% on charitable donations to fund our work.

-If you would like to make a donation, or find out more about other ways to support us, including leaving a gift in your Will or fundraising through an event, please get in touch:
+We rely 100% on charitable donations to fund our vital work.
+If you would like to make a donation, or want to find out about other ways to support us including leaving a gift in your will or fundraising through an event, please get in touch: Visit thebraintumourcharity.org/get-involved, call us on 01252 749043 or email fundraising@thebraintumourcharity.org